-22.8 Torque on a Current Loop: Motors and Meters Motors are the most common application of magnetic force on current-carrying wires.
+- Describe how motors and meters work in terms of torque on a current loop. - Calculate the torque on a current-carrying loop in a magnetic field.
+Motors are the most common application of magnetic force on current-carrying wires.
 Motors have loops of wire in a magnetic field.
 When current is passed through the loops, the magnetic field exerts torque on the loops, which rotates a shaft.
 Electrical energy is converted to mechanical work in the process.
-(See Figure 22.34.)
+(See Figure 22.33.)